- Learn More

-This family version of our turnkey middle school program helps parents meet the urgent need to help youth become thoughtful, ethical, and smart digital citizens.
-Includes five activities, video, resources , and full support to teach key digital citizenship and online safety lessons at home.
+This family version of our popuar in-school program helps parents meet the urgent need to teach their children how to become ethical, safe, and productive digital citizens.
+Includes six activities, videos, and full support to teach key digital citizenship and online safety lessons at home.

 To meet the expressed need of families for Cyber Civics lessons on digital citizenship and online safety that can be conducted at home, we created this short, yet powerful, series of activities.

-"Cyber Civics for Families” includes five of our most popular lessons from the year-long program.
+"Cyber Civics for Families” includes six of our most popular lessons from our in-school, year-long program.
 Each of these are a snap to do at home and will give your children the skills they need to successfully face some of the biggest challenges of the online world.